zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 ### 3. Change tick interval if date range within a specified number of days

-By computing the number of days in the dataframe and acknowledging a maximum number of days to have the tick interval format as a constant, you can determine whether to set `dtick` as follows:
+By computing the number of days in the dataframe and acknowledging a maximum number of days to apply the tick interval format, you can determine whether to set `dtick` as follows:

 ```python
 MAX_DAYS_WITH_DTICK_FORMAT = 10 # you can change this!